james-b-collins/inventree-assembly-instructions/README.md

 2. Upload a video file via the **Attachments** tab, or add text to the **Notes** field
 3. The **Assembly Instructions** tab will appear automatically in the left hand tabs

+    **Note:** you may need to adjust your servers network settings to increase the maximum file size and increase the timeout limit in order to upload larger video files.
+These settings are dependent on deployment so will not be outlined here.

 ## Contributing

 Issues and PRs welcome.